wichert/rest_toolkit/doc/basics.rst

 * It add CORS headers to response.
 * It adds a default handler for ``OPTIONS`` requests which returns an empty response with CORS headers indicating the supported HTTP methods.
+* It will return a `HTTP 405 Method Not Supported` response for any requests using a method for which no view is defined.

 Responding to requests